-"Switcher" Individual Income Tax Credit Scholarship Program
+Arizona "Switcher" Individual Income Tax Credit Scholarship Program

-Arizona's "Switcher" Individual Income Tax Credit Scholarship Program supplements its Original Individual Income Tax Credit Scholarship Program.
+Arizona's "Switcher" tax-credit scholarship program supplements its Original Individual Income Tax Credit Scholarship Program.
 The switcher program provides a credit on individual income taxes for donations to school tuition organizations (STOs), nonprofits that provide private school scholarships.
-Students may receive more than one scholarship from STOs.
+Students may receive more than one scholarship from STOs

 In tax year 2024, individual taxpayers that contributed to STOs under this program may claim a dollar-for-dollar credit of up to \$728, and married couples filing jointly may claim up to \$1,451.
-However, taxpayers must first donate the maximum credit amount for the Original Individual Income Tax Credit (\$731 individual and \$1,459 joint in tax year 2024) before they may claim the switcher credit.
+However, taxpayers must first donate the maximum credit amount for the Original Individual Income Tax Credit (\$731 individual \$1,459 joint in tax year 2024) before they may claim the switcher credit.